 Leverington newsagent Brian Webb celebrates 60 years of being in news industry tomorrow... on his 72nd birthday!

-A Leverington man celebrated 60 years in the news trade industry and his 72nd birthday on Saturday.
+A Leverington man will celebrate 60 years in the news trade industry and his 72nd birthday tomorrow.

 Brian Webb, now the owner of family newsagent business Webbs of Leverington, first started working as a paper boy In Walton Highway at the age of 12.

 Six years later he bought the paper round from Bernie Chapman for £600.

 “It was a lot of money back then,” he said, “probably thousands of pounds nowadays.

 “I didn’t really know what I was going to after I left school, and there was a local bakery that was offering £20 a week.”

 But when Brian got the offer of taking over the news business, he couldn’t say no.

 “I was shocked when I got the offer, and before I gave my answer my grandad gave the go ahead and that was it!.

 Since then, he’s quadrupled the number of newspaper calls.